openshift-online/ocm-support-cli/README.md

 ##### Examples

 * Patch subscriptions and change the support level to Self-Support for subscriptions with 'Reserved' status (no dry run) `echo '{ "support_level": "Self-Support" }' | ocm support patch subs "status='Reserved'" --dry-run=false`
-* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs "organization_id='[orgID]' --dry-run=false --max-records=1000`
+* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs "organization_id='[orgID]'" --dry-run=false --max-records=1000`

 #### Patching subscription

 Use the `subscription` subcommand to patch a subscription by passing the ID.
-Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
+Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' |` before the actual command.
 By default the dry run flag will be enabled.
 Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch subscription`: